 Guidebooks are great for ensuring you don’t miss out on the must-see sights.
 The internet and the explosion of booking platforms, from booking.com to Airbnb, help you get off the beaten track in the knowledge that you’ll be staying in some snazzy, well-reviewed accommodation.
 But nothing will ever beat the local advice for timeliness, insight and the opportunity to live, for a wonderful moment, like a true local.
 So how do you open this window of opportunity, rather than staring lazily through it?
 Learn the language, of course!
 You can start by following these simple travel hacks.

 1. Give your phone a vacation and engage with the people around you

 Need directions to the cool bar you found on TripAdvisor?
 Want to find a nice hiking route nearby?
 Wondering where the locals go on a Friday night?
 Lost among the alleyways of the old town?
 Starving after a morning of adventure and on the hunt for a good bite to eat?

 Before consulting your smartphone, ask someone!
 You know how to say “excuse me,” so you know you can at least start the conversation in the local language (even if you have to switch to English partway through, it’s great practice!).

 2. Get embedded

 Your phone is your portal to services that help you engage with a place at a deeper level than the classic tourist.
 With apps available for anything — from learning a language to booking a vacation rental to deciding where to eat tonight — there are fewer hurdles to authentic travel experiences than ever before.

-3. Get to grips with phrases you know you’ll need
+3. Come to grips with phrases you know you’ll need

 - “Excuse me.”